govau/digitalmarketplace/subscribers/email.logger/worker/README.md

 # Email Logger Notifier

-This small application is used for polling an AWS SQS queue to log emails and the resulting SNS notifications sent by the Digital Marketplace.
+This application is used to poll two AWS SQS queues.
+These queues contain information regarding emails sent from the Digital Marketplace.
+Two concurrent singletons run, one grabs the notification from the SES publishing event, the other grabs the body of the email sent from the API.
+The application saves these notifications to the database, and combines them when matching message_IDs are found.

 ## Environment Variables